 While the Ideal scenario above is preferable, TCP connections do not, in general, have enough information to make ideal requests.
 However, there are several ways systems can cope.
-First, if an end-host is configured to understand the maximum capacity of its last-mile hop4, C bytes/sec, requests could be chosen to be no larger than C. Going even further, large web servers could make policy decisions to disallow a single TCP connection from requesting more than some fraction of the access link bandwidth in a Quick-Start request.
-In addition, a sender could take into account the size of the local socket buffer, S bytes, and the receiver's advertised window, W bytes, when choosing a request size5.
-Given an RTT of $R \sec^{6}$, TCP can send no faster than min(S, W) / R bytes/sec (assuming W is non-zero and using S otherwise).
-Finally, and more speculatively, if an application informs the sender of the size of a particular object (when known), say O bytes, the sender could request precisely the rate required to transmit the object in a single RTT, with a request of (O + (O/MSS) H)/R bytes/sec for a given MSS size and estimated header size of H bytes.
-In our simulations of the Ideal scenario, TCP senders use this method to determine the size of the Quick-Start request.
+First, if an end-host is configured to understand the maximum capacity of its last-mile hop5, C bytes/sec, requests could be chosen to be no larger than C. Going even further, large web servers could make policy decisions to disallow a single TCP connection from requesting more than some fraction of the access link bandwidth in a Quick-Start request.
+In addition, a sender could take into account the size of the local socket buffer, S bytes, and the receiver's advertised window, W bytes, when choosing a request size6.
+Given an RTT of R sec,7 TCP can send no faster than min (S, W) / R bytes/sec (assuming W is non-zero and using S otherwise).
+Finally, and more speculatively, if an application informs the sender of the size of a particular object (when known), say O bytes, the sender could request precisely the rate required to transmit the object in a single RTT, with a request of (O+(O/MSS)H)/R bytes/sec for a given MSS size and estimated header size of H bytes.
+In our simulations TCP sender uses this method to determine the size of the Quick-Start request.
 While these techniques do not necessarily provide for an ideal Quick-Start request, they could well provide a more reasonable request than simply picking a static rate for all cases.

-When a packet sent as the result of an approved Quick-Start Request is lost, we call this a Quick-Start failure.
-This situation can arise for a number of reasons, for instance because a burst of traffic arrives at a router immediately after the router approves a Quick-Start Request, or because a buggy or broken router simply approves all Quick-Start requests or mis-calculates the rate that should be approved.
+When a packet is lost after an approved Quick-Start Request, we call this a Quick-Start failure.
+This situation can arise for a number of reasons, for instance because a burst of traffic arrives at a router immediately after the router approves a Quick-Start Request, or because a buggy or broken router simply approves all Quick-Start requests or miscalculates the rate that should be approved.
 After a Quick-Start failure, the TCP sender disregards the cwnd determined using Quick-Start, and uses slow-start to open cwnd just as would have happened without Quick-Start.

-4A number of operating systems and applications already ask users to configure such information (at least in broad terms) and so this does not seem like an onerous expectation.
+5A number of operating systems and applications already ask users to configure such information (at least in broad terms) and so this does not seem like an onerous expectation.

-5When sending a request in the initial SYN segment of a connection the sender will not know the peer's advertised window.
+6When sending a request in the initial SYN segment of a connection the sender will not know the peer's advertised window.

-6Or, an approximation if the connection has not yet taken an RTT measurement.
+7Or, an approximation if the connection has not yet taken an RTT measurement.